diogoaurelio/schedoscopeWiki/Hive-Transformation.md

         </fileSets>
     </assembly>

-would copy the brickhouse libary jar to the folder `${baseDirectory}/deploy/libraries/hive`
+would copy the brickhouse libary jar to the folder `${baseDirectory}/deploy/libraries/hive`, which then would need to be configured into `schedoscope.transformations.hive.libDirectory`.